Ministry of Health Singapore. All Rights Reserved.

 For example, it may help to avoid eating excessive amounts of salted fish and other preserved foods.

 Other helpful steps are to include lots of fresh fruit, green vegetables and other sources of antioxidants to lower your overall cancer risk.

 Avoid inhaling tobacco smoke as well.
 Both smoking and passive smoking are linked to an increased risk of cancer.

-Dr Ranjit pointed out that since the disease has a high rate of cure in its early stages, early detection is therefore the best way to tackle it.
-“It is important to know if you are in a high risk group,” he said, “Those with a family history (especially first-degree relatives) of the disease should be screened for the disease.
+Dr Ranjit pointed out that since nasopharyngeal cancer (nose cancer) has a high rate of cure in its early stages, early detection is therefore the best way to tackle it.
+“It is important to know if you are in a high risk group,” he said, “Those with a family history (especially first-degree relatives) of nasopharyngeal cancer (nose cancer) should be screened for the disease.